-Per WWD staff responses to LAFCo, WWD has explored options for providing sewer service, including connecting WWD's system to the City's sanitary system.
+Similarly, WWD staff reported to LAFCO that the District has explored options for providing sewer service, including connecting WWD's system to the City's sanitary system.
 In WWD's opinion this service option is not feasible due to the lack of an existing tie into the City's sewer system, the costs for construction of a line to that connects WWD sewer lines to the City's system, and the potential regulatory issues with increasing sewer discharge to the San Francisco Bay, where the current City treatment plant discharges (WWD sewer effluent flows to the treatment plant operated by the North San Mateo County Sanitation District).
 WWD notes that any potential construction or regulatory costs for a connection to the City's sewer system would be borne by the ratepayers of WWD.